Gorilla Experiment Builder

 Understanding the Problem

-We reviewed 213 support tickets and conducted 14 usability tests with current users on the original site.
+We reviewed 213 support tickets and conducted 14 usability tests - comprising of a couple of tasks using the existing product, and a SUS survey - with current users on the original site.
 Our findings highlighted some serious usability flaws with the product:

 Left: Users struggled to find specific help and advice